acm-uiuc/til/_til/ruby/finding-the-source-of-ruby-methods.md

+---
-# Finding The Source of Ruby Methods
+title: Finding The Source of Ruby Methods
+category: ruby
+---

 Ruby's [`Method`](http://ruby-doc.org/core-1.9.3/Method.html) class
 includes a feature that can help you quickly find the location of